-COMPASS PROJECT CONTRACTING COMPANY - is a limited liability company (previously known as Dar Al-Arkan Construction Technology Company), a wholly owned subsidiary, registered in Riyadh under the Commercial Registration No. 1010521509, 17/6/1438 H (corresponding to 16/3/2017 G).
+COMPASS PROJECT CONTRACTING COMPANY - is a limited liability company, a wholly owned subsidiary, registered in Riyadh under the Commercial Registration No. 1010521509, 17/6/1438 H (corresponding to 16/3/2017 G).
 It operates in Real Estate investments and developments, leasing and property management.